kitnato/neverquest/README.md

   Not quite in the same way.
 Clear influences are:
    - Progress Quest (the progenitor of all text-heavy UI-based incremental games, also with a swords & sorcery fantasy theme)
    - Trimps (complex idle/incremental all about building )
+   - Kingdom of Loathing (one of the first purely browser-based UI-focused adventure RPGs with an irreverent sense of humor)
+   - Candybox 1 & 2 (another irreverent UI-heavy fantasy adventure with 2D world elements heavy on player interaction and with player death)
+   - Crank (user-interaction-driven adventure/mystery game with gradually expanding storyline and gameplay)
+   - Swarm Simulator (the premier Bootstrapped-based incremental/idle browser game all about ever-increasing numbers and progress bars)
    - NGU Idle (incremental irreverent UI-based fantasy adventure)
-   - Candybox 1 & 2 (irreverent fantasy adventure with 2D world elements heavy on player interaction and with player death)
-   - Crank (user-interaction-driven adventure/mystery game with gradually unlocking and expanding storyline and gameplay)
-   - Antimatter (incremental idler all about big numbers and ascension mechanics)
-   - Swarm Simulator (the premier Bootstrapped-based incremental/idle browser game all about ever-increasing numbers and progress bars)
    - Hero Simulator (light-hearted fantasy setting with many upgrades)
 1. What’s the one new thing?
    - Influence every aspect of your character without the need for tropes and archetypes.